On Television

 Thousands of patients have been injured over the years by malfunctioning medical devices.
 These defective or problematic devices range from stents, Guidant defibrillators and pacemakers to hip replacements and Baxter medicine pumps.
 Sometimes a device-related injury, even death, can occur during an implant procedure while in other instances an injury can go undiscovered for years.

 If you had a loved one who died because of a defective medical device, you may need an attorney with the experience to handle a potential lawsuit.
-Kline & Specter, P.C., based in Philadelphia and with more than 30 lawyers (several of them also highly regarded doctors) has successfully litigated many product liability and mass tort cases, particularly in Pennsylvania, New Jersey and Delaware.
-We are currently handling a number of cases involving patients who used Guidant Corp. and Medtronic Inc. products.
+Kline & Specter, PC, based in Philadelphia and with 60 lawyers (several of them also highly regarded doctors) has successfully litigated many product liability and mass tort cases, particularly in Pennsylvania, New Jersey and Delaware.
+We have handled a number of cases involving patients who used Guidant Corp. and Medtronic Inc. products.
 Click here to contact an attorney.

 Pacemakers

-Guidant announced on Sept.
-23 that it was recalling 170,000 Insignia and Nexus pacemakers due to malfunctions.
+Guidant announced that it was recalling 170,000 Insignia and Nexus pacemakers due to malfunctions.
 The devices were subject to sudden loss -- both intermittent and permanent -- of pacing output or loss of telemetry without warning.
 Learn more...

 Defibrillators